signalfx/integrations/collectd-spark/README.md

 ### CONFIGURATION

-Using the example configuration file [10-spark.conf](https://github.com/signalfx/integrations/tree/release/collectd-spark/10-spark.conf) as a guide, provide values for the configuration options listed below that make sense for your environment and the metrics you want to be collected and reported.
+Using the example configuration file <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/collectd-spark/10-spark.conf">10-spark.conf</a> as a guide, provide values for the configuration options listed below that make sense for your environment and the metrics you want to be collected and reported.

 | configuration option | definition | example value |
 | ---------------------|------------|---------------|